How sharing economy travel providers make your life easier

 More companies are using sharing economy travel providers

 Many people newly tasked with managing travel at smaller and midsized businesses are turning to providers of sharing economy travel services.
-Results of an online survey conducted by Business Travel News in 2016 found that 87 percent of small and mid-sized companies reimbursed travelers for using Uber and Lyft, and 43 percent reimbursed travelers for business stays in Airbnbs.
+Results of an online survey conducted by Business Travel News in 2016 found that 87 percent of small and mid-sized companies reimbursed travelers for using Uber and Lyft when traveling for business, and 43 percent reimbursed travelers for business stays in Airbnbs.

-In general, use of sharing economy travel providers for managed business travel is on a steady upward trajectory.
+In general, use of sharing economy travel providers for managed business travel is on a steady upward trajectory, as home rentals make business travel easy.

 Concur’s State of Business Travel 2016 report showed adoption of sharing economy accommodation providers for business travel grew 56 percent in 2016, based on its own spend and itinerary transactions for companies over a full year.
 Ride-sharing services are also experiencing increased adoption for corporate travel.
 The 2017 Certify report cited above showed that Uber and Lyft represented 63 percent of ground transportation receipts for business travel in 2016.